10XTMY/solidity-practice-stable-coin/README.md

     1. wETH
     2. wBTC (wrapped BTC is a little centralised depending on who is onboarding the BTC from ETH)

+- calculate health factor function
+- set health factor if debt is 0
+- use Handler based testing

 # Invariants and Properties

 ### Invariant: